PAIR-code/facets/facets_atlasmaker/README.md

 that were resized and now don't fill the entire output sprite as well as for locations on the atlas with no images) via a color name or RGB value, such as 'geen' or '255,255,0'.

+## Reading the Manifest

+The manifest provides you a comprehensive list of all the images contained in the Atlas, their positions in the Atlas (as the location of each image's left corner in relation to (x, y) pixel offsets from the top left Atlas corner), and any failure statuses.

+Some things to know:
+* Each line is a JSON object representing metadata about a single image.
+* Any images that failed retrieval/conversion and were replaced by a default image will have an 'error' key with its associated failure message as value.

 ## For Developers

 ### pylint